DataDog/datadog-api-client-python/docs/v1/UsageMeteringApi.md

 # **get_usage_top_avg_metrics**
 > UsageTopAvgMetricsResponse get_usage_top_avg_metrics()

-Get top custom metrics by hourly average
+Get all custom metrics by hourly average

-Get top [custom metrics](https://docs.datadoghq.com/developers/metrics/custom_metrics/) by hourly average.
+Get all [custom metrics](https://docs.datadoghq.com/developers/metrics/custom_metrics/) by hourly average.
 Use the month parameter to get a month-to-date data resolution or use the day parameter to get a daily resolution.
 One of the two is required, and only one of the two is allowed.

 ### Example